Arthur "Slim" Evans: On-to-Ottawa trek

-The meeting accomplished little more than to illustrate the intransigence of the government and the determination of the strikers, and the delegation left Ottawa to rejoin the strikers in Regina.
+The meeting accomplished little more than to illustrate the government's intransigence and the strikers' determination, and the delegation left Ottawa to rejoin the strikers in Regina.

-Evans and other Trek leaders were arrested at a large demonstration of strikers and supporters on July 1, 1935, (Dominion Day, or Canada Day, as it is now called), which precipitated the Regina Riot.
-The federal government had decided that the Trek would be forcibly stopped in Regina because of fears that it would gain momentum if allowed to reach Winnipeg that could turn it from a protest into a revolutionary movement.
+Evans and other Trek leaders were arrested at a large demonstration of strikers and supporters on July 1, 1935 (now called Dominion Day, or Canada Day), precipitating the Regina Riot.
+The federal government had decided that the Trek would be forcibly stopped in Regina because of fears that it would gain momentum if allowed to reach Winnipeg, that could turn it from a protest into a revolutionary movement.

-Evans was charged under Section 98, the section of the Criminal Code, which had been added in the aftermath of the Winnipeg General Strike outlawing membership in revolutionary organizations.
-An exhaustive government inquiry was held into causes of the riot, and its conclusions paved the way for reforming the relief camp system.
+Evans was charged under Section 98, a section of the Criminal Code added in the aftermath of the Winnipeg General Strike, outlawing membership in revolutionary organizations.
+An exhaustive government inquiry was held into the causes of the riot, and its conclusions paved the way for reforming the relief camp system.
 This outcome and the overwhelming defeat of R. B. Bennett are two indicators that the strike was a success, even though the Trek was crushed.